triicst/IT/docs/vscode-howto/README.md

 ## **Creating and Editing Markdown documents**

-To started creating or editing markdown files, you should already have folder (cloned repo) on your workstation, that has exiting markdown files or will contain your new markdown files.
+To get started creating or editing markdown files, you should already have folder (cloned repo) on your workstation, that has exiting markdown files or will contain your new markdown files.
 From the VSCode "File" menu, select "Open Folder" and navigate to the folder containing files you wish to edit, or to the empty folder you will be creating new documents in.
 The image below shows and open folder with some markdown files to edit.

 ![](images/2018-06-01-14-15-23.png)

-Select and existing file or create a new file (File --> New File) and save it with the .md extension.
-When you click in the file name it will open a tab and display the contents of the file.
+Select an existing file or create a new file (File --> New File) and save it with the .md extension.
+When you click on the file name it will open a tab and display the contents of the file.

 To see a live side-by-side preview of the rendered markdown document to check the formatting and see any images, you can click on the split window with magnifying glass icon in the upper right of the open files' tab.
 After clicking on this tab, a new window will appear on the right and display the rendered markdown.